apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-business-calendar-example/README.md

 # Process Business Calendar Example

-This project is an illustrative example demonstrating the impact of a business calendar on process execution within a Quarkus application .
-It showcases a business process involving credit card bill processing, which adapts to a business calendar defined in `calendar.properties`.
+This project is an illustrative example demonstrating the impact of a business calendar on process execution within a Quarkus application.
+It showcases a business process involving credit card bill processing, which adapts to a business calendar defined in calendar.properties.
 This configuration modifies timer behaviors to respect working hours, holidays, and other schedule-based constraints.

 ### Main Components